KHDEVTT/Guide-for-responsive-emails-course/README.md

 ### _IMPORTANT_:
 #### _If you are getting "access denied" errors, run your terminal in administrator mode_.

-> If this was helpful give it a star.
-You can also bookmark it with a star.
+> Stars are fun.
+Use them to bookmark this Repo for your reference.
 Have fun

 > Written for CodingPhase by  [Karen](https://khdevtt.com/).